tgambet/akka-http-angular/README.md

 # Akka-Http Angular Seed

 This project provides the seed for developing an Angular application backed by akka-http.
-It is prepared for deployment on Heroku.
+It is set up for deployment on Heroku.

+The following documentation is being worked on.

 ## Dependencies